Skip to content

 Verify that a paid-plan-only feature (Pine Script export) now works:

-forge pine generate --strategy sma_cross_qs
+alpha-forge pine generate --strategy sma_cross_qs

 If the red "Premium-only feature" Panel does not appear and a .pine file is generated, the paid plan is fully active.